 Not that long ago, vitamin E was thought to provide some protection against the development of prostate cancer or to work to slow its progression.
-Several observational studies had seemingly showed that a higher intake of vitamin E was associated with a lower risk of prostate cancer, and several other studies had shown that vitamin E might work to inhibit many of the functions of cancerous prostate cells.
+Several observational studies had been performed seemingly showing that higher intake of vitamin E was associated with a lower risk of prostate cancer and several other studies had shown that vitamin E might work to inhibit many of the functions of cancerous prostate cells.

 The SELECT (the Selenium and Vitamin E Cancer Prevention Trial) trial was the first large, well-organized, comprehensively controlled study that sought to evaluate the benefits of both selenium and vitamin E for prostate cancer prevention.
 The study was monitored and organized by several well-respected researchers and research groups.

 The SELECT trial enrolled more than 35,000 men who were randomly assigned to one of four groups over the course of several years.
 One group took one selenium and one vitamin E tablet daily.
 One group took one selenium and one placebo tablet daily.
 One group took one vitamin E and one placebo tablet daily.
 One group took two placebo tablets daily.

 The SELECT trial overall showed no benefit in terms of prostate cancer risk reduction from taking selenium or vitamin E supplements.
 In addition, the trial showed a slight increase in the rate of diabetes among the men who were taking selenium supplements and a slight increase in the rate of prostate cancer in the men taking vitamin E supplements.